Instrumental Variables - Online Course

 Who should register?

-If you want to understand how and when you use instrumental variables analysis in practice, this course is for you.
+If you want to understand how and when to use instrumental variables analysis in practice, this course is for you.
 The material is equally applicable to experimental and non-experimental data.
 You should have a good working knowledge of multiple regression.

 This course is appropriate for researchers (in industry or at universities, faculty, doctoral students, and advanced masters students) with a solid applied background in multiple regression analysis.
 This course does not require calculus.
 You will be given fully executable do-files, so no prior programming experience is necessary.

-If you want to understand how and when you use instrumental variables analysis in practice, this course is for you.
+If you want to understand how and when to use instrumental variables analysis in practice, this course is for you.
 The material is equally applicable to experimental and non-experimental data.
 You should have a good working knowledge of multiple regression.

 This course is appropriate for researchers (in industry or at universities, faculty, doctoral students, and advanced masters students) with a solid applied background in multiple regression analysis.
 This course does not require calculus.
 You will be given fully executable do-files, so no prior programming experience is necessary.